SrivatsanMK/Excel-Dashboard/README.md

 * **Revenue by Month**: A bar chart illustrates monthly sales across all four years.
 * **Revenues by Quarter**: An area chart displays sales performance on a quarterly basis for all years.

+## Conclusion

+This sales performance dashboard provides a comprehensive and multi-faceted view of the company's operations, successfully merging granular transactional data with high-level strategic goals.
+By visualizing sales performance across various dimensions—geography, product category, customer segment, and time—the dashboard transforms raw data into actionable intelligence.
+Key insights reveal not only which regions and product lines are driving revenue but also where performance lags behind the sales plan.
+The identification of top and bottom-performing cities offers a clear starting point for strategic intervention, allowing management to replicate success and address areas of concern.
+Ultimately, this analytical tool empowers the organization to move beyond simple sales tracking.
+It facilitates a deeper understanding of market dynamics, enhances accountability, and supports data-driven decision-making to optimize regional strategies, refine marketing efforts, and achieve sustained growth.